spillypilly/path-to-safety_SpillyComments/playingcards.io/rules.md

 #### Research:

 Play a research card (See "Playing Research Cards").
-If the strategy of the research card you played matches the strategy of the card beneath it in the discard pile, then gain momentum (See "Gaining Momentum").
+If the strategy of the research card you played matches the strategy of the card beneath it in the discard pile, take another turn.

 ---

 #### Publish:

 Play an innovation card (See "Playing Innovation Cards").
-If the strategy of the innovation card you played matches the strategy of the card beneath it in the discard pile, then gain momentum (See "Gaining Momentum").
+If the strategy of the innovation card you played matches the strategy of the card beneath it in the discard pile, take another turn.

 #### Conference:

-Discard a card from your hand, and all other players draw a card.
-You do not advance Mad Science if you draw a Mad Science card from a
-Conference, instead simply discard the Mad Science card and draw a new card.
+Discard a card lower than 6 (ie. A-5) from your hand, and all other players draw a card.
+You do not advance Mad Science if you draw a Mad Science card from a Conference, instead simply discard the Mad Science card and draw a new card.

 ### At the End of the Round